EliaRitzmann/EliaRitzmann/README.md

 # 👋 Hi, I'm Elia Ritzmann

-- 🔭 Currently working on: SRG PlayNext
-- 👀 I’m interested in React native and tailwindCSS
+- 👀 I’m interested in React native
 - 🌱 Learning more about: Micronaut and Kotlin
 - 🎬 Big fan of the DAЯK series